 I was in USA last year, using my Indian Vodafone mobile number to roam.
-Having trouble getting data, I decided to call the local partner operator T-mobile.
+Having trouble accessing data services, I decided to call Vodafone’s local partner operator – T-mobile.
 I couldn’t get to speak to anyone – one machine message to another, each with irrelevant options.
 “At least in India, we can get to speak to someone”, I reminisced, venting my anger, as my son sympathized.

 My luck was good – I got three more opportunities to check customer care experience before I returned home.
 With Apple (yes, Apple, right in its backyard – USA), and two desi brands – ICICI Bank and Vodafone.

 When I contacted Apple, the phone was answered by a BOT.
 From whatever I said, it used its intelligence (or lack of it) to lead me to the next ‘relevant’ option.
 It didn’t work.
 I kept going around in circles, till I gave up.
 Indian experience with real people was no better.
-I had to accept that having someone answering your call meant little, as the person at the other end had absolutely no capability or authority to solve any problem!
+I had to accept that having someone answering your call meant little.
+The person at the other end had absolutely no capability or authority to solve any problem!

 I decided to pursue my ire with ICICI Bank and Vodafone post my return.
 After repeated interactions, over phone, mail as well as internet (website), I realized either I was interacting with ‘un-intelligent’ machines, or courteous people who were equally inept.

 These experiences, and several others I gathered from other service providers in past few weeks, emphatically convey that customer care is dead.
 Rather, it was being killed.
 To save costs?
 What seems to be working in the name of customer care is response to standard queries, provided what you wish to know falls within the ‘published box’ (or script), and, you have the patience to hold the phone line for not less than 15 minutes.

 Watch (below) how Artificial intelligence set to revolutionize traveling by elevators